-- 1. All Enrolled radiology students will attend an annual MR safety training in-service which is approved by the MRI Safety Officer. - The in-service with consist of reviewing the MRI safety screening form and viewing of a safety video presentation. - All 1st year students will receive initial training during orientation to The Guthrie Robert Packer Hospital clinical site. - All 2nd year students will attend the orientation training session as refresher training. - 2.
-All non-MR personnel including students will be verbally screened before they enter the MRI scan room. - 3.
-Documentation of training shall be maintained by the MRI Department Supervisor and the Program Director.
+2. Students will then attend an annual MR safety training in-service which is approved by the MR Safety Officer.

+- The in-service will consist of reviewing the MRI safety screening form and viewing of a safety video presentation. - All 1st year students will receive initial training during orientation to the Robert Packer Hospital clinical site. - All 2nd year students will attend an annual training session as refresher training and must update their MR screening form, if necessary.

+3. All non-MR personnel, including students, will be verbally screened before they enter the MRI scan room.
+Additionally, each student's screening form will be reviewed and updated if necessary.

+4. Documentation of training shall be maintained by the MRI Department Supervisor and the Program Director.